aelshi01/aelshi01/README.md

 ### 4. Created a self-driving car with minimal autonomous capabilities
 As a part of my MSc project I was able to create a miniature self-driving car by using different sensors such as ultrasonic, infrared and Bluetooth module.
 My next stage is to use a HDMI camera to make real time decision by training a CNN to recognize obstacles, traffic sign and vehicles.

-### 5. Generated my own data through Unit (game simulator) and trained a CNN to drive around a track
+### 5. Generated my own data through Unity (game simulator) and trained a CNN to drive around a track
 I used Behavior Cloning to teach the computer to drive around any track in the simulated game.
 I done this by generating my own data in the game simulator, which I used to train a CNN to learn how to drive around any track virtually.